Full disclosure: This post contains affiliate links. ?

 As a pro at saying “sorry” in Spanish, will you use lo siento or perdón?

-Maybe you could practise these with your Preply (our review is here) tutor during your next session!
+Maybe you could practise these with me as your AI tutor during our next chat!

 author headshot